Published Apr 15, 2024 · Updated Feb 21, 2026

 Which extracurricular opportunities suit psychology students best?

-In United Kingdom universities, psychology students can take part in extracurricular activities that extend learning into community engagement.
+In the UK, psychology students can take part in extracurricular activities that extend learning into community engagement.
 Student-run clubs, sports teams, societies and volunteering offer different benefits.
 Staff and institutions should encourage participation because it supports personal and professional development.

 Aligning offers to psychology’s rhythms improves uptake.
-Course-adjacent options that build research methods, communication with participants, and ethical practice make the connection to modules explicit.
+Course-adjacent options that build research methods, participant communication and ethical practice make the link to modules explicit.
 Short, low-commitment micro-opportunities and hybrid events help students fit activities around timetabling and assessment periods.
-This alignment matters because tone on extracurriculars is slightly softer among psychology students, so relevance and feasibility need to be obvious.
+This matters because tone on extracurriculars is slightly softer among psychology students, so relevance and feasibility need to be obvious.
+The takeaway is to make the link to modules clear and keep options flexible around assessment peaks.

 How does participation extend learning beyond the classroom?

 Participation also supports mental wellbeing.
-Social connections reduce stress and anxiety during intense study periods.
-Supportive networks become a foundation for academic and personal growth, showing how extracurricular involvement shapes the wider learning community.
+Social connections can reduce stress and anxiety during intense study periods.
+Supportive networks underpin academic and personal growth and show how extracurricular involvement shapes the wider learning community.
+For programme teams, that means extracurriculars can support both employability and wellbeing.

 What keeps students from taking part, and how do we remove friction?

-Timing, cost and fit to diverse needs limit participation.
+Timing, cost and fit to diverse needs can limit participation.
 Universities should offer activities at varied times, provide in-person and hybrid options, and create micro-opportunities alongside longer commitments.
-Remove unnecessary steps with a single calendar, simple sign-up, and short descriptions of what to expect.
+Remove unnecessary steps with one calendar, low-friction sign-up, and short "what to expect" descriptions.
 Minimise or subsidise costs, consider childcare-friendly formats, and reduce travel demands.
+Fixing sign-up friction and clarifying expectations is often a quick win.

-Targeted outreach helps where tone is lower for part-time, mature and some minority ethnic students.
+Targeted outreach helps where tone is lower, for example among part-time, mature and some ethnic minority students.
 Co-design offers with these groups, advertise through trusted channels, and track participation and quick feedback by segment to evidence progress.

 How do extracurriculars build a stronger learning community?

-Staff can use extracurriculars to knit together cohorts and enhance belonging.
+Staff can use extracurriculars to knit together cohorts and strengthen belonging (see student life feedback from psychology students).
 Inter-departmental activities, peer mentoring and community projects connect students beyond their immediate seminar groups.
-Supporting student-led initiatives and recognising contributions through transcripts or awards motivates sustained involvement and reinforces inclusive practice.
+Supporting student-led initiatives and recognising contributions through transcripts or awards can motivate sustained involvement and reinforce inclusive practice.
+The takeaway is to treat extracurriculars as belonging infrastructure, not optional extras.

 How should technology support participation?

 Technology should make engagement easier.
 Use a single source of truth for announcements and a shared events calendar.
 Provide hybrid access, recordings where appropriate, and straightforward booking.
-Digital spaces for societies, peer study and project groups help students sustain involvement when commuting or on placement, and keep the social learning environment active through assessment peaks.
+Digital spaces for societies, peer study and project groups help students sustain involvement when commuting or on placement, and keep social learning active through assessment peaks.
+Good tooling reduces admin for staff and makes it easier for students to say yes.

 What are the wellbeing and professional benefits?

 Extracurriculars offer structured breaks from study that support wellbeing and stamina.
 Drama, sport and service learning provide routes to emotional expression, physical health and psychological resilience.
-Across psychology, students value people and resources, so staff involvement and the use of high-quality materials within activities strengthen confidence and readiness for assessments and placements.
+Across psychology feedback, students value people and resources, so staff involvement and high-quality materials within activities can strengthen confidence and readiness for assessments and placements.
+Plan for these benefits by protecting time for activities and resourcing staff involvement.

 What will we change next, based on student feedback?

 We prioritise feasibility and relevance: offers timed around assessment pinch points, hybrid formats, and activities that explicitly demystify assessment language and marking.
-We will remove participation friction through simpler sign-up and cost reduction, and we will co-design with part-time, mature and Black student representatives.
+We will reduce participation friction with simpler sign-up and lower costs, and co-design with part-time, mature and Black student representatives.
 Attendance and brief satisfaction pulses by segment will inform iteration, with programme teams reviewing data to adjust offers promptly.

 How Student Voice Analytics helps you

 Student Voice Analytics provides end-to-end visibility of extracurricular participation tone and related student comments over time, with drill-downs by provider, school or department, subject group and demographics.
-It turns open-text into concise, anonymised summaries and export-ready tables that programme teams and student partners can use to target access gaps, align activities with timetabling, and evidence improvement for psychology cohorts.
+It turns open-text into concise, anonymised summaries and export-ready tables, so programme teams and student partners can target access gaps, align activities with timetabling, and evidence improvement for psychology cohorts.
+Explore Student Voice Analytics to benchmark your extracurricular offer and track whether changes are reaching part-time and under-served students.

 Request a walkthrough